 Please refer to your individual residence page for comprehensive information regarding office hours.
 On public holidays and during session recesses, opening hours may be reduced whilst on key weekends such as check-in or check-out, the office may be open for extended hours.
 Appropriate advice will be posted.
-Outside of office hours, Student Leaders are always available.
+Outside of office hours, Community Assistants are always available.

 For general enquiries, you are welcome to visit Student Central - Accommodation Services, located in Building 17 on the University's main campus.